 RHB 770: Professional Seminar II: Introduction to Grant Writing (1 credit)

 RHB 770: Professional Seminar III: Issues in Teaching and Learning in Higher Education (1 credit)

-RHB 770: Professional Seminar IV: Surviving and Thriving in Academic Culture (1 credit)
+RHB 770: Professional Seminar IV: Academia and Beyond (1 credit)

 RHB 770: Professional Seminar V and VI: Research Seminar* (2 credits)

 * (Students will be required to take RHB 770: Research Seminar during every spring they are enrolled in the Rehabilitation Sciences Doctoral Program.
 They will take this course twice for 1 credit and then will take it for 0 credits until degree is conferred.)
 Students must choose 2 additional Seminars at 1 credit each for a total of 4 credits

 Students will be required to complete a minimum of 6 credits* of courses pertaining to research methodologies.
 Examples of such courses are: